GiovanniPaolino/GiovanniPaolino/README.md

 - 👋 Hi, I’m @GiovanniPaolino
 - 👀 I’m interested in Computer Science Engineering
 - 🌱 I’m currently learning Computer Science Engineering
-- 💞️ I’m looking to collaborate on Software's Engineering project
+- 💞️ I’m looking to collaborate on Software Engineering project

 <!---
 GiovanniPaolino/GiovanniPaolino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.